amirghari/Game-Hub/README.md

-## Game Hub: A React & TypeScript Webpage for Game Discovery
+## Game Hub: A Customizable Game Discovery Platform

-**This README is formatted in Markdown.**

 This project, developed by Amir Ghari, is a single-page application (SPA) called Game Hub, built with React and TypeScript.
 It utilizes the Rawg API to provide users with a comprehensive list of games, sorted from newest to oldest.